 Circuses often feature risky balancing acts.
 So do medical practices—in the form of wait times.

-It’s certainly understandable for practices to schedule as many patients as they can to mitigate the financial losses from missed appointments.
+That’s a lot of lost revenue, so it’s understandable for practices to schedule as many patients as they can to mitigate the financial losses from missed appointments.

 However, it’s also important to ensure wait times aren’t routinely long, because practices run the risk of upsetting the scheduling balance and causing patient satisfaction rates to crash.

-Percent of Physicians Who Have Heard Patient Wait Time Complaints
+Percentage of Physicians Who Have Heard Patient Wait Time Complaints

 Why You Can’t Afford to Have Long Wait Times